-4.1 Generation Facilities
+4.1 Generation and Electricity Storage Facilities

-Aggregated generation facilities are required to report forced outages, unit limitations, deratings, de-staffing and any change in status that affects the maximum output of a generation unit, the minimum load of a generation unit, or the availability of a generation unit to provide ancillary services such as regulation, operating reserve, voltage support, black start capability or must run contracts (MR Ch.
+Aggregated generation facilities and electricity storage facilities are required to report forced outages, unit limitations, deratings, de-staffing and any change in status that affects the maximum output of a generation unit, electricity storage unit, the minimum load of a generation unit, or the availability of a generation unit or electricity storage unit to provide ancillary services such as regulation, operating reserve, voltage support, black start capability or must run contracts (MR Ch.
 5, Sec.
-3.6.1).
+3.6.1 and 3.8.1).